Have you ever wondered how people balance running a business with a family and a full-time job?

 If you answer maybe, a not yet, or a no to any question then scrap that idea and move on.

-17. Schedule Time for Your Blog
+17. Schedule Time for Your Business

 Before you facepalm in exasperation and yell “no shit” at your computer, just hear me out.